 GLBL 802a, Applied Methods of Analysis Lloyd Grieger

 The course focuses on useful analytical approaches in public policy and the social sciences.
 The first part of the course focuses on mathematical skills.
 The second part focuses on methods for analyzing empirical data and builds on the mathematical skills from the first part of the course.
 Special focus is devoted to developing the skills necessary to synthesize and evaluate empirical evidence from the social sciences.
 Students leave the class with an applied understanding of how quantitative methods are used as tools for analysis in public affairs.

-GLBL 803a, History of the Present Timothy Snyder and Sara Silverstein
+GLBL 803b, History of the Present Daniel Steinmetz Jenkins

 GLBL 833a, Anti-Money Laundering and Counterterrorist Financing William King